dylanmeca/dylanmeca.github.io/.github/SECURITY.md

 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

-## Informar una vulnerabilidad
+## Report a vulnerability

-En caso de error, en los scripts, informanos sobre el error en: https://github.com/dylan14567/dylan14567.github.io/blob/master/.github/ISSUE_TEMPLATE/bug_report.md
+In case of error, in the scripts, inform us about the error in: https://github.com/dylan14567/dylan14567.github.io/blob/master/.github/ISSUE_TEMPLATE/bug_report.md